jamespmernin/Cat-Colonies-Rails-React/README.md

 - `cd` into the cloned repo and create a new rails app with the `--api` argument so that we can create our own API that will be accessed through a front end.
 ```
 rails new cat-colonies --api --database=postgresql

 ```
+Also run `rails db:create` to create the database.

 ### The models